iWriteGigs

 Question #8

-B Buyers want less juice and milk.
-Producers increase spending on juice and milk.
+B Buyers want less juice and more milk.
+Producers increase spending only on juice.

 D Buyers want more juice and less milk.
 Producers increase spending only on juice.